dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 After months of searching, you've finally found the *one*.

 The *one* object detection library that just works.
-No installation hassle, no package version mismatch and no `CUDA` errors.
+No installation hassle, no package version mismatch, and no `CUDA` errors.

 I'm taking about the ubiquitous [YOLOv5](https://github.com/ultralytics/yolov5) object detection library by [Ultralytics](https://ultralytics.com/yolov5).